Anjouan scops owl: Behaviour

 Little is known, but it probably nests and roosts in tree cavities and feeds mainly on insects.

 Conservation and status

 This species was rediscovered in June 1992, after an absence of records dating back to 1886.
-It has an estimated population of less than 400.
-It is classified as "Critically Endangered" because its range is restricted to such a small area, which is being rapidly deforested.
-However, later analyses have since downlisted it to Endangered.
-Bristol Conservation and The Science Foundation have currently conducted surveys on the island to determine how many owls remain.
+It has an estimated population of 2,300 – 3,600 mature individuals as of 2017.
+Upon its rediscovery, it was classified as "Critically Endangered" because its range is restricted to such a small area, which is being rapidly deforested.
+It was downlisted to Endangered in 2017, after a study indicated that previous population estimates of 100 – 400 individuals were considerable underestimates.
+Bristol Conservation and The Science Foundation have conducted surveys on the island to determine how many owls remained in 2009.